 4. Fair Delivery

-- The ball must not bounce more than twice before reaching the batsman.
+- Must not bounce more than twice before reaching the striker.

 5. Wide Ball Rule